Account Notifications are timely, relevant, and personalized messages sent by companies to their customers about their

-In an omnichannel contact center, all communication channels (such as phone, SMS, online chat, and email) are connected and integrated to provide a seamless customer experience.
-Omnichannel contact centers let agents switch between channels from one user interface, without losing context from customer interactions across all other channels.
+In an omnichannel contact center, all communication channels (e.g., phone, SMS, online chat, and email) connect and integrate to provide a seamless customer experience.
+Omnichannel contact centers also let agents switch between channels with a single user interface without losing context from customer interactions across channels.

 An on-premise contact center is a contact center model where all software and hardware required to maintain and operate a call center is located on a customer’s property.
 Companies using an on-premise system generally employ or contract with specialized IT staff responsible for configuration, upgrades, and upkeep of the contact center.

 Order notifications give businesses the ability to inform customers of the status of their order, which could include confirmations, pricing adjustments, delays in fulfillment, or delivery scheduling.

 P2P stands for Person-to-Person messaging.
 In simple terms, this is when two or more people communicate over text messaging.
 For example, when you send a text message from your phone to another person's phone, that's P2P.
 Under some circumstances, this may also include traffic that goes through an API to connect two people, however some countries (including the US and Canada) do not consider any application-mediated traffic to be P2P.

 Packet loss refers to the failure of packets to reach their destination on a network.
 Packet loss is most often a consequence of network congestion and usually caused by network equipment dropping, ignoring, misdelivering, or discarding packets.